maziluflorin84/ProGnosiX/README.md

 # ProGnosiX
 ===========
 ## Next
+- [ ] Setup mailing system for new users and for notifications
+- [ ] New column within table for activated prognosing
 - [X] Create new table `classes` which will contain a `class_id`, `class_name` and `class_year` - Florin
 - [X] Remove `year` and `class` columns from `students` table, and add `class_id` column - Florin
 - [X] Add `classes` to `professors` table (array string course1:class1-class2-class3;course2:class4-class5)